Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the data in the characteristic internal buffer
-expressed as a uint16_t value.
+This function returns the data in the characteristic internal buffer expressed as a uint16_t value.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLECharacteristic.h” must be included to use the class function.
+.. note :: "BLECharacteristic.h" must be included to use the class function.

 **BLECharacteristic::readData32**
 ---------------------------------